What it is and How your Heart Works

 Heart Health Supplements

 There are several herbs and supplements that support a healthy heart or that may help naturally with circulatory system issues.
 Many herbs, like Hawthorne, COQ10, and Mega Chel promote overall circulatory system health.
 Lecithin and Cholesterol Regulator help promote healthy levels of cholesterol.
 Blood PressureX, Capsicum, Garlic and Parsley can help promote healthy blood pressure levels.
 I have listed several Nature's Sunshine Products you can view via our link below.
 Free free to click on the link and learn more about them.
 Remember, if you take any prescription medication, it is always best to take your medications alone and consult your doctor before starting any supplemental programs.
+Nature's Sunshine Products offers a wide variety of Heart Health Supplements.

 Written by Mara Gerke, CA, CNHP.
 All Rights Reserved.
 (Source: Laurence Smith)